Compactors or Balers: Choosing the Right Waste Equipment for Your Business

 Balers

-A baler is used to compress recyclable materials (cardboard, paper, plastics, metal, etc.) for resale to recycling companies.
+A baler is used to compress recyclable materials (cardboard, paper, plastics, metal, etc.) for resale to recycling companies and can play a major role in improving landfill diversion efforts/diverted waste metrics.

 Types of Balers